 Climbers on fences and trellis: Plants are easy to train up and across support mechanisms.
 A main arterial network of stems and branches needs to be tied to the structure.
 Annual pruning of excess growth right back to the framework of the plant keeps them in check.

 Borders and edging: Low-growing shrubby types make good low, clipped borders in hot, subtropical climates.

 Standards: Certain types make eye-catching standards.
 The stems need to be supported by a stout stake to be able to hold up the weight of the top growth.
-Annual pruning in spring keeps the plants in shape and prevents them from becoming top heavy.
+Annual pruning in spring keeps the plants in shape and prevents them from becoming top-heavy.

 Pots and containers: Many of the more compact, free-flowering varieties are grown as outdoor pot specimens.
 They’re invaluable for lending colour to hot patios, courtyards and pool surrounds.
 Pinch back new growth tips to keep plants more compact and bushy.

 Hanging baskets: Yes, they grow in baskets too!
-Large baskets growing in full sun can filled to perfection with some of the smaller cultivars like B. ‘Tropical Rainbow’ and B. ‘Temple Fire’.
+Large baskets growing in full sun can be filled to perfection with some of the smaller cultivars like B. ‘Tropical Rainbow’ and B. ‘Temple Fire’.